SWFSC/eSDM/cran-comments.md

 ## Release summary
-This is a minor update to include update documentation links after moving GitHub repo to a an organization, as well as a license update.
-There are no changes to package code or functionality.
+This is a minor update to keep up with the sf package and fix the problems shown on <https://cran.r-project.org/web/checks/check_results_eSDM.html>.

 ## Test environments (R-release = v4.4.1)
 * Windows 10, R-release (local)